ROOKERY BAY BOAT TOURS

 What kind of boat is used?

-The boat is a 24-foot Carolina Skiff specially outfitted for this purpose.
-The boat is extremely stable and perfect for negotiating the narrow creeks and shallow backwaters of the Reserve.
+We have 2 vessels.
+Tringa is a 24-foot Carolina Skiff specially outfitted for this purpose.
+Dino Days is a 28-foot Bennigton Pontoon.
+The boats are extremely stable and perfect for negotiating the narrow creeks and shallow backwaters of the Reserve.
 There are comfortable individual seats for each passenger (maximum of six), a fully shaded canopy, a very quiet four-stroke Yamaha outboard engine and all required safety equipment.

 What kind of wildlife might we see?

 It depends on the time of year (for migrating birds), which trip you are on and the luck of the day.
 Other visitors on these trips have seen: bottle-nosed dolphins, manatees, wild hogs, deer, raccoons, bald eagles, magnificent frigate birds, peregrine falcons, black-crowned night herons, roseate spoonbills, spotted sandpipers, American oyster catchers, gopher tortoises, mangrove tree crabs, sea slugs, Bartram’s hairstreak butterflies and a host of interesting native plants and wildflowers.

 Become a Friend and Save 10%